 Factual Reporting: MOSTLY FACTUAL

 Today.com is the website for NBC’s morning and talk show named Today.
 The Today Show debuted in 1952 and is the fifth longest-running television program in history.
-The website covers news, food, health, and wellness as well as video streams of their TV programming.
+The website covers news, food, health, wellness, and video streams of their TV programming.

 Over its history, the Today Show has faced some controversy.
-For example, in 2012, they were found to have edited an audio recording that selectively edited the 9-1-1 call that George Zimmerman made prior to shooting and killing Martin, which had the effect of making Zimmerman appear racist.
+For example, in 2012, they were found to have edited an audio recording that selectively edited the 9-1-1 call that George Zimmerman made before shooting and killing Martin, which made Zimmerman appear racist.

 Funded by / Ownership

-Today is currently owned by NBC Universal, which is in turn owned by Comcast.
-The Chairman and Chief Executive Officer (CEO) of Comcast are Brian L. Roberts, which was founded by his father, Ralph J. Roberts.
+Today is owned by NBC Universal is owned by Comcast.
+The Chairman and Chief Executive Officer (CEO) of Comcast are Brian L. Roberts, founded by his father, Ralph J. Roberts.
 Today’s revenue is mainly derived from advertising and sponsored content.

 Analysis / Bias